rigdev/docs/docs/getting-started/server-installation.md

 complex APIs of Kubernetes.

 ### Requirements
-To run rig in Kubernetes, we first need to have an available [MongoDB](https://www.mongodb.com/) cluster, which Rig will use to store its data.
+To run Rig in Kubernetes, we first need to have an available [MongoDB](https://www.mongodb.com/) cluster, which Rig will use to store its data.
 We recommend using managed services in production environments.
-If you want to quickly test rig, the Rig helm chart can install a MongoDB for you.
+If you want to quickly test Rig, the Rig helm chart can install a MongoDB for you.

 ### Installation